-If you’re planning on spending the holiday season in Reykjavík, there are some amazing Christmas activities you can enjoy around the city.
-If you’re ready to rock around not just the Christmas tree, but all of Reykajvík this season, this guide is for you.
+If you’re planning on spending the holiday season in Reykjavík, you can enjoy some amazing Christmas activities around the city.
+If you’re ready to rock around the Christmas tree and Reykajvík this season, this guide is for you.

-To find this cheery holiday spot, you’ll need to take a stroll up Laugavegur.
-Halfway up the street, you’ll spot a pair of Santa’s boots located next to this mailbox.
+You’ll need to stroll up Laugavegur to find this cheery holiday spot.
+Halfway up the street, you’ll spot a pair of Santa’s boots next to this mailbox.

 One of the many Christmas activities locals enjoy participating in during the holidays is checking out the Christmas markets.
-There are several markets located around the greater Reykjavík area, making it easy for you to get all your holiday shopping done.
+Several markets are located around the greater Reykjavík area, making it easy to get all your holiday shopping done.

-Small Christmas houses offer decorations, hand-crafted gifts, and tasty traditional pastry for you to enjoy.
+Small Christmas houses offer decorations, hand-crafted gifts, and tasty traditional pastries for you to enjoy.
 It’s the perfect place to spend an afternoon during the holiday season.

 Every weekend during December, the town’s plaza is turned into a Christmas village, where you’ll find live entertainment, music, and Christmas stalls selling handcrafts and tasty treats.
 The Icelandic Yule Lads are known to frequent this market, too, so keep your eyes peeled when in the area!

 Christmas buffets, or jólahlaðborð, are one Icelandic tradition you don’t want to miss out on.
-During the holiday season, local restaurants will offer up holiday buffets that are jam-packed with tasty Icelandic treats.
+Local restaurants offer buffets jam-packed with tasty Icelandic treats during the holiday season.

 A few traditional dishes you might find on the menu during this season include:

 - Jólagrautur: sweet rice porridge